-The reason most people file for bankruptcy is to eliminate their debts.
-When you receive a bankruptcy discharge, it wipes out your liability for and obligation to pay back most types of debt.
-But be aware that not all debts can be discharged in bankruptcy.
+The reason most people file for bankruptcy is to wipe out (discharge) debt.
+When you receive a bankruptcy discharge, it extinguishes your liability to pay back many types of obligations, such as credit card debt, medical bills, and personal loans.

 Common examples of nondischargeable debts include: